balder-dev/balder/doc/source/getting_started/balder_components.rst

 defined in a setup.
 Add every device you have and implement your features for them.
 In the same way you have defined the scenarios, you have to instantiate your implemented features in the setup devices.

-After you have defined that, balder will create matchings.

 Matching process
 ----------------

-The matching process will determine which device-mappings (between scenarios and setups) match with each other.
+When Balder is executed and after it has collected all relevant classes, the matching process takes place.
+It determines which device-mappings (between scenarios and setups) match with each other.
 For that, Balder is interested in the feature sets your devices have.
 Based on these feature sets, balder will automatically determine the possible mappings between the :ref:`Scenario <Scenarios>`-Devices and the :ref:`Setup <Setups>`-Devices.